Aarne Ermus

-Aarne Ermus (born on 14 April 1966) is an Estonian military officer.
+Aarne Ermus (born 14 April 1966) is an Estonian military officer.

 Biography

 Early life and service in the Soviet Army

 Aarne Ermus was born on 14 April 1966 in Abja-Paluoja.
 He graduated Karksi-Nuia Middle School in 1984 and continued his studies in Omsk at the Higher Command Military School.
 After graduating from the Omsk Military School, Aarne Ermus was first the commander of a motorized rifle group of the Soviet Army in the Far East.

 Estonian Defence Force

 In connection with the independence of Estonia, Ermus joined the EDF.
 From 1992 to 1996, he was associated with the Kuperjanov Infantry Battalion.

 He has been Chief of Staff of the General Staff of the Estonian Defence Forces, also as the Operative Commander of the Estonian Defence Forces.
 He has been Estonia's permanent military representative at NATO headquarters with the Allied Powers Europe.
 He has also been Defence Attaché to Latvia and Lithuania.

 In 2007 he became the Commandand of the Estonian National Defence College, and in 2013 he became a lecturer.